 Written by: Jamia Wilson

 Illustrated by: Andrea Pippins

-leaders of color in “Young, Gifted and Black.”
-This vibrant book highlights the lives and achievements of 52 heroes, past and present.
+This vibrant book highlights the lives and achievements of 52 leaders of color, past and present.
 From Crimean War heroine Mary Seattle of Jamaica, to African American icons of the Civil Rights movement, Rosa Parks and the Rev. Martin Luther King Jr. This book celebrates figures of color from all over the world by sharing stories of their lives and influence.

 Captivating and inspiring, “Young, Gifted and Black” is a compelling, informative addition to your young reader’s reading list.
 Simple enough for a 1st grader to grasp, even older kids and tweens can get a lot out of these empowering real-life stories.

 Written by: Julie Murray

 As the title suggests, NASA (The National Aeronautics and Space Administration) is the most important symbol of innovation and science in the U.S.—and its groundbreaking explorations have played a vital part of American culture and history throughout the 20th and 21st centuries.